vtex/action-sonarqube/README.md

-# VTEX app store review action
+# SonarQube Action
 > This project is a working in progress and is subject to breaking changes.

-This is a Github action that runs the [SonarScanner](https://docs.sonarqube.org/latest/analysis/scan/sonarscanner/) and send the generated analysis to VTEX SonarQube Server.
+This is a Github action that runs the [SonarScanner](https://docs.sonarqube.org/latest/analysis/scan/sonarscanner/) and add SonarQube Issues in your pull requests.

 ## Usage

 Before creating your workflow, you need set two secret variables in your repository: The SonarQube server URL and your [SonarQube token](https://docs.sonarqube.org/latest/user-guide/user-token/).
+The github token secret is automatically created by Github, you just need to reference on your workflow.

 ```yml
 name: Some workflow